 - Works for any kind of meat – it’s really a great unit for all sorts of applications.
 You can even crush bones if your needs call for that!

 Things We Don’t:

-- Price – this is by far the most expensive product on our best manual meat grinder list.
-With that being said, your dollar still goes a long way here.
+- Price – this is by far the most expensive product on our list.
+With that being said, the quality is definitely there.

-Our runner up for best manual meat grinder goes to the LHS Manual Meat Grinder with Stainless Steel Blades.
+Our runner up goes to the LHS Manual Meat Grinder.
 At an extremely reasonable price point, this grinder comes with all of the features and power you need to make burgers, meatballs, and much more at home.